 Can You Install Only Bigger Front ATV Tires?

-The front and rear tires on most if not all ATVs are the same height.
-On a 4×4 ATV, you should never increase or decrease the height of only the front or the rear tires, as this may damage the bike’s transmission.
-The rolling diameter of both the front and rear tire needs to stay the same in relation to each other.
+The front and rear tires on most, if not all, ATVs are the same height.
+On a 4×4 ATV, you should never increase or decrease the height of only the front or rear tires, as this may damage the bike’s transmission.
+Maintaining the same rolling diameter ratio between the front and rear tires is essential.